 The examinations are marked at a central location.
-Personal identification, including the name of a student's school, is removed from each examination booklet before it is marked.
+Personal identification, including the name of your school, is removed from each examination booklet before it is marked.
 The machine-scorable answer sheets are marked by scanning machines.
 Written responses are marked independently by two or more teacher markers.
 These markers must meet specific qualifications in order to mark diploma examinations.

-How are final marks calculated?
+How are my final marks calculated?

-To pass a diploma examination course, a student must earn a final "blended" mark of at least 50%.
-For all courses, the school mark and the diploma examination mark are each worth 50% of the total mark.
-If, for example, in Chemistry 30, a student receives a mark of 45% from the school and a mark of 57% on the diploma examination, the final mark is the average of those two marks-51%.
-Similarly, if the student's school mark is 56% and the diploma examination mark is 44%, the final mark is 50%.
+To pass a diploma examination course, you must earn a final "blended" mark of at least 50%.
+For all courses, your school mark and your diploma examination mark are each worth 50% of your total mark.
+If, for example, in Chemistry 30, you receive a mark of 45% from your school and a mark of 57% on the diploma examination, your final mark is the average of those two marks-51%.
+Similarly, if your school mark is 56% and your diploma examination mark is 44%, your final mark is 50%.

-If a person is a mature student, he/she is not required to have a school mark.
-A mature student who passes the diploma examination and who has no school mark automatically receives credit for the course.
-However, if the mature student does have a school mark, and it is lower than the diploma examination mark, the final mark will be the examination mark only.
-If the school mark is higher than the diploma examination mark, the two marks will be blended in the usual way.
+If you are a mature student, you are not required to have a school mark.
+If you pass the diploma examination and have no school mark, you automatically receive credit for the course.
+If you do have a school mark and it is lower than your diploma examination mark, your final mark will be the examination mark only.
+If your school mark is higher than your diploma examination mark, the two marks will be blended in the usual way.